Home » Blog » GLUT1 Deficiency Disorder and the Ketogenic Diet

 Prevalence of GLUT1 Deficiency

 Approximately 500 cases of GLUT1 transporter disorder have been reported since the disorder was first identified.
 New estimates suggest that it may affect nearly 1 in 90,000 and that the disorder may actually be underdiagnosed since many other neurological disorders share similar symptoms.
-Several conditions that were originally given other names are now recognized as mere variants of a GLUT1 deficiency include paroxysmal choreoathetosis with spasticity, ataxia, paroxysmal exercise-induced dyskinesia and epilepsy, and early-onset absence epilepsy with mild intellectual disability [7]
+Several conditions that were originally given other names are now recognized as mere variants of a GLUT1 deficiency include paroxysmal choreoathetosis with spasticity, paroxysmal exercise-induced dyskinesia and epilepsy, and early-onset absence epilepsy with mild intellectual disability [7]

 Ketogenic Diet and GLUT1 Deficiency